tq-bit/ghost-notifier/readme.md

 MONGO_PASSWORD=<atlas-password>
 ```

-Once these params are in place, open a terminal and type
+Next, open a terminal and type

 ```sh
 $ npm install
 $ npm run dev
 ```

-This will start the application at http://localhost:3000 by default.
+This will start the application at http://localhost:3000.
 When you open your browser, you'll see a log of incoming messages.

 ![](https://raw.githubusercontent.com/tq-bit/ghost-notifier/master/assets/images/ghost-notifier-ui-empty.png)